 Why amend it?

-Just like the US Constitution, the City Charter is a living document that seeks to provide the best form of government possible for City residents.
-As time passes, circumstances change, and new ideas are created, there may be better ways to ensure Reynoldsburg local government operates in the best possible way for the benefit of City residents.
+Just like the U.S. Constitution, the City Charter is a living document that seeks to provide the best form of government possible for City residents.
+As time passes, circumstances change and new ideas are created, resulting in potential better ways to ensure Reynoldsburg local government operates in the best possible way for the benefit of City residents.